Twelve Faculty Selected as 2018-19 TIDE Ambassadors (Teaching for Inclusiveness, Diversity, & Equity)

 - Potential for making a positive impact on the teaching culture in the home department, school/college,and broader campus community.

-At TEFD, we understand that becoming TIDE Ambassadors will be a rewarding but rigorous experience.
-In recognition of the commitment necessary to participate in TIDE, TEFD will provide $1,500 in professional development funds (transferred to the Ambassador's department in two installments).
+At TEFD, we understand that becoming TIDE Ambassadors is a rewarding but rigorous experience.
+In recognition of the commitment necessary to participate in TIDE, TEFD will provide $1,500 of GOF funds that Ambassadors can use for their further professional development.
+These funds will be transferred to the Ambassador's department GOF fund in two installments.

 For more information, contact Kirsten Helmer